wardbekker/wardbekker.github.io/source/_posts/2013-04-25-enable-spdy-for-your-erlang-website.markdown

 And browse to your website `https://www.example.org` in [Google Chrome](https://www.google.com/intl/en/chrome/browser/).

 To verify `mod_spdy` is working, open `chrome://net-internals/#spd` just after the first page load.
-Your server's domain should be listed in the table under the *SPDY sessions* heading.
+Your server's domain should be listed in the table under the *SPDY sessions* heading.gs